I hope you enjoy reading this blog post. If you want my team to just do your marketing for you, click here.

 When is the best time to post on LinkedIn?

-LinkedIn is a social media platform used by professionals, and it’s often read and scrolled through in the morning as part of a business person’s daily routine – much like reading the newspaper.
+LinkedIn is a social media platform used by professionals, and it’s often read and scrolled through in the morning as part of a business person’s daily routine – more like reading the newspaper and less like a social platform.

 Fast Company studies concluded that the highest engagement days are Tuesday, Wednesday and Thursday for LinkedIn, and the ideal times for posting are 7 a.m to 8 a.m, midday and between 5 p.m and 6 p.m.